 In this article, we provide you with a step-by-step guide to create NetSuite billing schedule and discuss the benefits of out-of-the-box solutions in streamlining the O2C processes.
 But first, let’s define what a billing schedule is.

 A billing schedule refers to billing a sale over a range of time or a contract term.
 For example, you may want to bill monthly for a one-year membership or bill quarterly for a five-year service contract.
 Billing schedules manage the billing process by automatically tracking when to invoice customers and how much to bill.

-NetSuite ERP offers features to help you set up billing schedules to enable auto-invoicing.
+NetSuite ERP offers features to streamline your billing operations starting with billing schedules to enable auto-invoicing.

-Sales orders are the basis on which billing schedules are created in NetSuite.
-Depending upon the payment frequency you choose, the dollar figure in the sales order is divided to be paid over the selected time frame.
+Sales orders are the basis for NetSuite billing schedules.
+Depending upon the payment frequency selected the total amount (dollar value) in the sales order is divided to be paid over the selected time frame.

 Let’s walk through each of the steps to create a billing schedule in NetSuite.